OMGtechy/swimps/CONTRIBUTING.md

 This project wasn't started for money ... but if it means that much to you, it's much appreciated.
 Who knows, maybe this could become a full-time job someday.
 You can contribute via [LiberaPay](https://liberapay.com/OMGtechy/donate) and [Patreon](https://www.patreon.com/bePatron?u=38788556).

+Financial contributions will be given to the project owner and may be redistributed as they see fit.

 ## Spreading the word.

 The more people that know about the project, the better.
 This leads to more people making all the other kinds of contributions and users reaping the project's benefits too!